-To find out more about the work of the CBM and locations of where Christadelphians meet in Africa, click on the country on the map or on the name of the country in the list below the map
+To find out more about the work of the CBM and where Christadelphians meet in Africa, click on the country on the map or on the name of the country in the list below the map

 Africa contains a vast diversity of physical and cultural conditions and a wide range of religious beliefs.
 There are many problems – physical, economic and political.
 Yet the problems can be exaggerated and there is considerable potential for preaching.